IBM/cloudant-node-sdk/docs/Examples.md

     */
     // ==========================================================================
     .then((createDocumentResponse) => {
-      // Keeping track of the revision number of the document object
-      // is necessary for further UPDATE/DELETE operations: exampleDocument._rev = createDocumentResponse.result.rev;
       console.log(
-        'You have created the document:\n' +
+        'You have created the document.
+Response body:\n' + JSON.stringify(createDocumentResponse.result, null, 2)
-          JSON.stringify(exampleDocument, null, 2)
       );
     });
 });